How to Avoid Buying a Car with Water Damage in 2024

 • Have a mechanic check the vehicle for an inspection before purchasing

 Even after taking the three steps above, there are still plenty of water-damaged vehicles that slip through the cracks.
-If you end up with a water-damaged vehicle, there is a huge unknown in terms of how well it will operate over time.
-When purchasing a used vehicle, you can protect yourself as a consumer with an extended warranty, then take it to a mechanic for a more thorough inspection.
-If you live in states that have higher risk for flooding—Florida, Louisiana, Texas, Alabama, South Carolina, etc.—it’s especially important to take these measures when purchasing a used car.
+If you have a flooded or water-damaged vehicle, there is a huge unknown in terms of how well it will operate over time.
+When purchasing a used vehicle, you can protect yourself as a consumer with an extended warranty, then take it to a mechanic for a pre-purchase inspection or appraisal.
+If you live in states that have a higher risk for flooding—Florida, Louisiana, Texas, Alabama, South Carolina, etc.—it’s especially important to take these measures when purchasing a used car.

 Buying a car is exciting and a large investment.
 Before you put any money down on a used vehicle, make sure you do your homework and check everything you can to ensure your car doesn’t have water damage.